Autism Act (Northern Ireland) 2011: Amendment

-Autism (Amendment) Act (Northern Ireland) 2022

 In 2022, the Northern Ireland Assembly passed a private member's bill to further strengthen provision of services and to ensure that services are "person-centred".
-The amendment act passed unanimously.
+The Autism (Amendment) Act (Northern Ireland) 2022 (c.
+13 (N.I.)) passed unanimously.

-Funding

-The amended Act requires the Department of Health to publish details of funding.
+The amended act requires the Department of Health to publish details of funding.

-Data

-The amended Act requires the data published by the Department of Health to be separated into adults and children.
+The amended act requires the data published by the Department of Health to be separated into adults and children.